pkeroulas/st2110-toolkit/ptp/README.md

 ## ptp4l

-There are tones of online documentation to setup `ptp4l` to sync NIC clock to a grand master clock and then, use `pch2sys` to sync system/OS time to NIC clock.
+There are tones of online documentation to setup `ptp4l` to sync NIC clock to a master clock and then, use `pch2sys` to sync system/OS time to NIC clock.
 Verify that offset are no more than a few tens of ns.